Images shot with Super-Takumar 55mm f1.8

 Looking back at those sets now though, there’s no real story.
 As much as I still like the individual images, that’s what they are: sets of individual images.

-This time, I would leave my camera set to monochrome, use only the Super-Takumar 55mm f1.8 on my Sony NEX for consistency, and try to give the set a more vintage look.
 Simply shooting monochrome wouldn’t be enough, though.
 The subjects, the composition, and the feeling would have to match too.

 Texture would matter more than sharpness, energy would trump technical excellence, and atmosphere would come above all else.